FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     ```

 ### **Section 3- Flask**
+-
     6.1  - Flask is a micro web framework written in Python.
-To install Flask, you first need to install pip, a package manager for Python.
+To install Flask you first need to install pip, a package manager for Python.
 To aquire pip, type
     ```
     sudo apt install python3-pip
     ```
-    in the terminal.
+    into the terminal.
     Once the download completes, install Flask through pip by typing
     ```
     sudo pip install Flask
     ```
     to install Flask via pip.
-Also install WSGI which is the Web Server Gateway Interface and does exactly what you expect it to do.
+Also install WSGI which is the Web Server Gateway Interface and does exactly what you expect it to do, [interface with the web server gateway](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface).
 To install it, type the following into the terminal
     ```
     sudo apt-get install libapache2-mod-wsgi-py3
     ```